TaygaHoshi/tt-project/README.md

 Lastly, you can send a pull request to my repository through GitHub.

+Alternatively, you can fork this repo, go to your fork and press "." (dot).
+This opens the repo in a text editor, and you can commit to your fork directly from there.

 # Formatting
 1. All links between the files in this repository *must be* formatted like this -> [[INTRODUCTION]].
 2. Newlines *should not* have empty lines between them in Obsidian.